UpcaseM/data_engineering_projects/project_6_capstone/README.md

 ## Summary

-In this project, we go through the process of data gathering and exploration, data model design, building ETL pipline and deploying spark job to cloud.
+In this project, we go through the process of data gathering and exploration, data model design, building ETL pipeline and deploying spark job to cloud.
 This big data solution is also can be applied to real world, because the AWS EMR can be scaled automatically based on the size of the data.
 The only difference is that in the real world, we will have log files saved in s3 and we need to process these log files on a daily basis.
-To schedule the spark job every day, Airflow(which I used in project 5 data pipline with Airflow) is a good choice to perform the task on a schedule and backfill tasks if needed.
+To schedule the spark job every day, Airflow(which I used in project 5 data pipeline with Airflow) is a good choice to perform the task on a schedule and backfill tasks if needed.

 ### Scenarios analysis